Defining the Renewable Energy Portfolio

 States with A ratings are the best states for solar customers.
 They have extremely good solar policies and a couple of great incentives.

-Why Solar Policy is Important
+Why Solar Policy Is Important

 When it comes down to it, state solar policy determines the future of the solar market in each state.
-A policy can barricade residents from getting solar for their homes or help make it possible.
+A policy can bar residents from getting solar for their homes or help make it possible.

 Take, for instance, Nevada’s struggle over solar policy.
 When Nevada pulled net metering away, many solar companies were forced to close shop and move out of Nevada.